 OPTION 2: South Georgia first, & across Iceberg Alley to the Antarctic Peninsula

 A slightly shorter option for experiencing the wildlife wonders of South Georgia, still includes some challenging Southern Ocean sailing.
-In November 2018 Europa will set sail South Eastwards from the warm waters of Uruguay towards South Georgia.
+Europa offers this slightly shorter Antarctic and South Georgia combination without havinf to cross the whole South Atlantic.
+Europa typically starts this 43-48 day expedition by setting sail South Eastwards from the warm waters of Uruguay towards South Georgia.
 This allows a gentle transition from pleasant sailing temperatures and decent sailing winds, to a wilder rollercoaster as you move through the Roaring Forties.
 If you have always wanted to see Albatrosses this is the voyage leg to stay on deck.
 Wandering Albatross, Black brows, Sooty Albatross, Petrels....all showing off dynamic soaring between the often huge ocean swells.